-Ten politicians have been charged for bribery in the Novartis scheme that took place between 2006 and 2015.
+Ten politicians have been charged with bribery in the Novartis scheme that took place between 2006 and 2015.
 Among them, two former prime ministers from the New Democracy party Antonis Samaras and Panagiotis Pikrammenos, the latter only served a few weeks as PM, and seven former ministers.

 The minister of Health’s decision to sue Novartis on behalf of the state of Greece was made in collaboration with the minister of Finance Chrístos Staïkoúras and the minister of Justice Konstantínos Tsiáras who essentially followed the suggestions made by the Council of State.
-It advised to take any actions necessary to seek reparation from Novartis for financial and non-financial damages to the state because of the company’s illegal actions.
+It advised taking any actions necessary to seek reparation from Novartis for financial and non-financial damages to the state because of the company’s illegal actions.

 A negotiating committee has also been set up by the minister to reach a financial settlement.
-The lawsuit is the first step to negotiate compensation.
+The lawsuit is the first step to negotiating compensation.
 The minister also appointed a law firm in the United States to gather all information related to previous indictments.

 Indeed, Novartis Greece was charged in the United States under the Foreign Corrupt Practices Act, which applies to foreign companies that carry out improper payments on American territory, for the corruption scheme and for violating book records to conceal bribes.

-The scheme also involved professionals in Vietnam and South Korea, but only in Greece did it reach to public representatives of a country.
+The scheme also involved professionals in Vietnam and South Korea, but only in Greece did it reach public representatives of a country.